City of Angels (musical): Recordings

-There are recordings of the original Broadway cast on Sony (ASIN: B00000272K), released on February 9, 1990,"City of Angels Original Broadway Cast Recording" allmusic.com, accessed December 7, 2015 and the London original cast on RCA (ASIN: B000003FN9), released October 12, 1993.
+There are recordings of the original Broadway cast on Sony (ASIN: B00000272K), released on February 9, 1990, and the London original cast on RCA (ASIN: B000003FN9), released October 12, 1993.

 Critical response

 Frank Rich wrote in his review in The New York Times: "...how long has it been since a musical was brought to a halt by riotous jokes?...This is an evening in which even a throwaway wisecrack spreads laughter like wildfire through the house, until finally the roars from the balcony merge with those from the orchestra and the pandemonium takes on a life of its own....
 There is no end to the cleverness with which the creators of City of Angels carry out their stunt of double vision, starting with a twin cast list (a Hollywood Cast and a Movie Cast) in the Playbill....Mr.
 Coleman's score - a delirious celebration of jazz and pop styles sumptuously orchestrated by Billy Byers..."

 An article about Frank Rich in the Deseret News noted: "But a rave from Rich can translate quickly into box office dollars.
 'City of Angels,' a new musical without big stars, was taking in about $18,000 a day in advance ticket sales before it opened, according to general manager Ralph Roseman.
 The day after it opened to mixed reviews - but lavish praise from Rich - the box office take was $324,700."

-Of the 2014 production at the Donmar, Matt Trueman fromVariety wrote: "Gelbart makes his point early and his ciphers can’t sustain a second act that gets itself tangled.
+Of the 2014 production at the Donmar, Matt Trueman from Variety wrote: "Gelbart makes his point early and his ciphers can't sustain a second act that gets itself tangled.
 Small matter, given the style on show.
-Practically every other line cracks a laugh, and Coleman’s authentic jazz score is rich and infectious, combining variety with real integrity.
-Robert Jones’s crisp greyscale design, artfully lit by Howard Harrison, and Duncan Mclean’s colorful projections match them for class."
+Practically every other line cracks a laugh, and Coleman's authentic jazz score is rich and infectious, combining variety with real integrity.
+Robert Jones's crisp greyscale design, artfully lit by Howard Harrison, and Duncan Mclean's colorful projections match them for class."